 The Records Management Program also provides guidance on keeping and destroying records, help in identifying records of permanent historical value, assistance on maintaining compliance with University records retention policies, consultation on controlling costs associated with records storage, assistance in transferring records to offsite storage facilities, guidance on managing the records of new and separating employees, help in preparing for office moves and clean ups, and information on resources for large scale scanning and destruction projects.
 Below is a selection of helpful guides:

 The Records Retention Schedule lists records commonly found in many divisions throughout the University, indicating their respective retention periods and other instructions for the disposition of those records.
-To identify the record or record category, check the schedule’s functional headings and table of contents listing record types, or search for keywords by pressing CTRL+F on your keyboard.
+To identify the record or record category, check the schedule’s functional headings and table of contents listing record types, or search for keywords using the dynamic search bar.

 If you do not see a particular record type in the schedule, or if you are having trouble identifying a record in hand, please contact the University Records Manager.